-Chemical Control: Since these insects generally do not cause physical damage to brussels sprouts, chemical control is not normally required until head formation begins.
-Growers typically spray as close to harvest as possible to ensure that the harvest is not contaminated.
-Methomyl, chlorpyrifos, diazinon and pyrethroids such as permethrin and cypermethrin are the most commonly used insecticides for controlling contaminant insects.
+Chemical Control: Since these insects generally do not cause physical damage to cauliflower, chemical control is not normally required until head formation begins.
+Growers typically spray as close to harvest as possible.
+Dimethoate, methomyl, chlorpyrifos, diazinon and pyrethroids such as permethrin and cypermethrin are the most commonly used insecticides for controlling contaminant insects.

 Cultural Control: It is important to control weeds that can harbor contaminant insects, in the field and surrounding the field.
-Alfalfa should not be cut until the brussels sprouts field has been harvested, this will prevent insect migration into the brussels sprouts field.
+Alfalfa should not be cut until the cauliflower field has been harvested, this will prevent insect migration into the cauliflower field.

-Post-Harvest Control: There are no methods for the post-harvest control of contaminant insects.
+$\underline{Post-Harvest\ Control} : There\ are\ no\ methods\ for\ the\ post-harvest\ control\ of\ contaminant\ insects.$